-This Policy will not impact the regulations, procedures, guidelines, and definitions of McGill.
+This Policy will not impact McGill's regulations, procedures, guidelines, and definitions nor impose obligations upon McGill Administration or Staff members.
 This Policy will furthermore not interfere with or impact in any way any definition used for McGill's reporting processes, including but not limited to the McGill Office of Mediation and Response.